-Organizing loose tea in Weck canning jars will not only keep things functional, but will look pretty too.
+Organizing loose leaf tea in Weck canning jars will not only keep things functional, but will look pretty too.

 Now that the kids are back to school, I’ve been trying to get more organized.
 It’s a bit difficult while I’m writing my book.
 There are projects laid out in every corner of my main floor.

 To keep me going with the book projects, I drink a lot of tea.
-I never liked the taste of coffee and have always been a tea drinker so I have quite the stash of tea including a lot of loose tea and they always come in not-so-pretty bags or a mix match of containers.
+I never liked the taste of coffee and have always been a tea drinker so I have quite the stash of tea including a lot of loose leaf tea and they always come in not-so-pretty bags or a mix match of containers.